FormalIngenieroniel/Azure-AI-Tools/README.md

 ## 📚 Companion Learning

 These exercises are structured to complement the conceptual training provided by **Microsoft Learn**.
 For a deeper understanding of the underlying concepts (such as Cognitive Services, Custom Vision architecture, and responsible AI principles), it is highly recommended to follow the associated Microsoft Learn modules.

----

-## 🤝 Contribution

-This repository is maintained as a learning resource.
-While direct pull requests for exercise content may be limited, we welcome feedback and suggestions for improvement.